Lombra/elite-api-docs/docs/Exploration.md

 ### FSSDiscoveryScan

-When written: when performing a full system scan (“Honk”)
+When written: when performing a full system scan ("Honk")

 Parameters: